sguldemond/homelab/README.md

 ## Next steps

-- GitOps with ArgoCD
-    - Deploy to cluster based on Git repository
 - Tailscale VPN
     - Access cluster from outside for remote development
 - Autoscaling pods based on activity